pulumi/docs/content/blog/codegen-learnings/index.md

 Precision and recall are essential in understanding the information retrieval quality, but they are quite hard to measure in practice.
 Unlike a cookbook, Pulumi registry contains thousands of ever changing documents, and evaluating how many of them are relevant for every user-submitted query is impractical.
 This makes recall evaluation for live traffic next to impossible.
 Things are a little easier with precision, where we're dealing with a small number of documents, but even that metric requires a non-trivial evaluation of relevance, which needs an LLM call or a human judge.

 Fortunately, other metrics that often can effectively estimate retrieval quality have been developed.
 We have found a metric that can predict, with some degree of accuracy, whether the generated code will successfully compile.
-For this metric, we compare the _tokens_ present in the prompted produced by the LLM with the number of tokens present in the actually generated code.
-(By token here we understand a compiler token - an identifier such as the name of a class, method or a field and not a traditional LLM token concept), Intuitively, if a token present in the prompt also appears in the generated program, we can assume that the token effectively contributed to the generated program.
+For this metric, we compare the _tokens_ present in the prompted produced by the LLM with the number of tokens present in the generated code.
+(By token here we understand a compiler token - an identifier such as the name of a class, method or a field and not a traditional LLM token concept), Intuitively, if a token present in the prompt also appears in the generated program, it can be assumed that the token contributed to the generated program.
 Tokens in the generated program that were not part of the prompt are not necessarily wrong but they are less trusted (they can come from the LLM built-in knowledge or were guessed)

 $$prompt \ coverage = \frac{N(\text{Tokens in prompt} \cap \text{Tokens in code})}{N(\text{Tokens in code})}$$